stanfordpython/python-handouts/installing-python-macos.md

 ### Optional: Automatically enable `cs41-env`

-If you want to automatically enable the `cs41-env` virtual environment every time you start a new interactive session, you can add a command the your shell's startup script.
+If you want to automatically enable the `cs41-env` virtual environment every time you start a new interactive session, you can add a command to your shell's startup script.
 In most cases, this will be `~/.bash_profile` or `~/.bashrc`, which are different but in ways we don't care about.
 Run:

 ```
 sredmond$ echo "# Activate virtual environment for CS41." >> ~/.bash_profile